 Sharing Podia Product Page links will send people from your website directly to your product sales pages here on Podia.
 It also has an added SEO benefit of linking between your existing and Podia websites.

 Go to your "Products" tab, click on "..." and then "Share Product...".
 Then, copy the available links.

 Email is an incredible way to grow your audience and nurture people to your courses, membership, and digital download products.

 You can add a newsletter section to any Podia page, but did you know it's very easy to embed a newsletter form on your website?

 Now if the term "HTML" makes you go into a cold sweat, have no fear!
 This isn't coding but a matter of knowing where to copy and paste.
-You already have the "copy" part done, so let's paste to your website.
+You already have the "copy" part done, so let's paste it to your website.